-The dual degree with the Master of Arts in Ministry with a concentration in Christian Administration along with the Master of Business Administration is designed for bridging the gap between ministry and business.
+The dual degree with the Master of Arts in Ministry with a concentration in Executive Ministry along with the Master of Business Administration is designed for bridging the gap between ministry and business.
 It combines the strengths of the two degrees by providing expertise for church and parachurch ministry as well as business and non-profits.

 Students will be enrolled in one degree at a time and will take the degrees sequentially, not in parallel.
 Students are responsible for the prerequisites for whichever degree they are currently enrolled.
 Students can only take the specifically listed dual-degree classes and cannot take additional classes beyond the three overlap classes from the other college.